 With God's help, the congregation of St. Stephen met our goals for Outreach and Missions in 2017.
-We may be a small church, but our congregation is filled with big hearts!
+We are a small church, but our congregation is filled with big hearts!
 We reached out in the name of our Lord to minister to the needs of those in both local and international communities and touched the lives of many.

 - FISH of Chatsworth is a local food pantry located in the Congregational Church of Chatsworth.
 This pantry supplies food to needy families on a weekly basis, as well as for holidays such as Thanksgiving and Christmas.
+St. Stephen periodically holds food drives to help stock their shelves.

 - Wheels for the World, a ministry of Joni and Friends, is located in Agoura Hills.
 This ministry provides the gift of mobility and hope of the gospel to those affected by disability worldwide.
 Receiving mobility allows them to attend school and church, therefore becoming part of their communities and villages, changing their lives forever.
+Our support of this organization is through financial contributions.

 - Operation Christmas Child, also known as the Shoe box Ministry, is an international ministry project of Samaritan’s Purse.
 Samaritan's Purse works with local churches and ministry partners to deliver the shoe boxes packed with small gifts and share the life-changing Good News of Jesus Christ with boys and girls around the world.